TUDelft-books/FAIR4TU_Submission_Help/book/software_deposit_features/git_integration.md

     - Removes a connection with a previous version URL if you publish an updated version of your software.
         - You need to establish a connection with the updated version URL which  is assigned by the metadata form.

+5. In the project terminal window, navigate to your software project folder.

+6. Copy `git remote add 4tu <Git URL provided by the metadata form>` (1st command) and paste it in the terminal window.
+Press enter.

+7. Copy `git push 4tu --all` and `git push 4tu --tags` (2nd command) and paste them in the terminal window.
+Press enter.

+8. Copy `git remote remove 4tu` (3rd command) and paste it to terminal window.
+Press enter.

-5. In ‘Git repository files and branches,’ click the ‘refresh’ (🔄) button to see changes.
+9. In ‘Git repository files and branches,’ click the ‘refresh’ (🔄) button to see changes.

-6. Under ‘Git default branch,’ select the branch from the dropdown menu that users will be in after cloning the Git repository.
+10. Under ‘Git default branch,’ select from the dropdown menu the branch that users land on after cloning the Git repository.

-7. Add a Git repository name that will be used as a folder name when cloning the repository.
+11. Add a Git repository name that will be used as a folder name when cloning the repository.

-8. Under ‘Code hosting project URL,’ you can add a link to the ‘live’ version of your code on the  code-hosting platform.
+12. Under ‘Code hosting project URL,’ you can add a link to the ‘live’ version of your code on the  code-hosting platform.

-9. Finally, in ‘Git file list,’ check to ensure that all the relevant files are present.
+13. Finally, in ‘Git file list,’ check to ensure that all the relevant files are present.

-10. Agree to ‘Terms and agreement,’ save the draft and, then click ‘Submit For Review’’ at the top of the page.
+14. Agree to ‘Terms and agreement,’ save the draft and, then click ‘Submit For Review’’ at the top of the page.

 Your latest version DOI will be the default.